English-taught study programmes

 Erasmus Mundus Joint Master Degrees

 are high-quality course programmes at Master level, which were selected for funding by the European Commission.
 Each course programme is offered by a consortium of universities which are situated in different European countries.
-As a student of an Erasmus Mundus Master Course you will study in at least two of these countries and after succesfully completing the programme, you will be awarded a recognized double, multiple or joint diploma.
+As a student of an Erasmus Mundus Master Course you will study in at least two of these countries and after successfully completing the programme, you will be awarded a recognized double, multiple or joint diploma.

 5 current and 4 former Erasmus Mundus Master Programmes are currently jointly offered by Ghent University and partner universities.

 Postgraduates comprise study programmes of minimum 20 ECTS credits, awarded by a certificate, in some cases referring to a legally recognized professional qualification.
 They constitute study and learning paths intended to enable students to explore the competences acquired upon completion of a bachelor’s or master’s study, in greater depth and scope, as part of their further professional training.

 Permanent training (continuing education)